redss/SimpleValueObjects/readme.md

 }
 ```

-What do you get:
-* consistent equality comparison based on its fields' values,
-* overloaded `==` and `!=` operators,
-* overridden `Object.Equals`,
-* `IEquitable<T>.Equals` implementation,
-* null handling: no value is equal to null and two nulls are always equal,
-* type handling: different types are never equal,
-* generating hash code based on its fields' values.

-Sample applications:
-* `DateTime` range, which consists of from and to dates,
-* money object, which consists of currency and amount.

 Remarks:

 * `AutoEquitableObject` uses reflection to get fields' values, which means it might be slow at times.
 I believe in most cases that is not a huge problem, however if you use your Value Object extensively you might want to use `EquitableObject`, which let's you implement equality comparison by hand.
 * Also, `AutoEquitableObject` _doesn't perform deep comparison_.
-It means, that if you want your value object to be more structured, you should either compose it from other value objects, or extend `EquitableObject` instead and implement equality comparison by hand.
+It means, that if you want your Value Object to be more structured, you should either compose it from other Value Objects, or extend `EquitableObject` instead and implement equality comparison by hand.

 ### `WrapperEquitableObject`

 Sometimes you'll want to use some more common Value Object, like `string` or `int`, and give them additional context.
 For instance, user name in a system can just be a string, but with limited length and consisting only of characters subset.
-Also, it makes sure, that noone passes "just any string" to some method instead of a valid username by accident.
+Also, it makes sure, that no one passes "just any string" to some method instead of a valid username by accident.

 If that's the case, you can use `WrapperEquitableObject`, which wraps exactly one value and will use it for equality comparison and hash code computation.